Artchemist/Sliderize/README.md

 # Sliderize
-Early access of a slider library for android
+Beta access of a slider library for android

 Sliderize is a Android library designed to provide fast and easy implementation of a slider type effect.
 You can pass the array of images you wish and the layout you want your slider to be in and you got yourself a running slider.

 There are different types of sliding effects and/or transition effects.

-<i>*At this stage the library is realy basic.
-More will be available with each update.
-Let me know if you find any bugs.</i>
+<i>*At this stage the library is complete.
+More features will be added if requested.
+Report any bad behaviour or bugs.</i>
 <hr/>
 #Features
 <ul>